VittorioMorellini/offerteblazor/README.md

 To run the projet from the command line type: dotnet run from the root of OfferteWeb directory.

 In Visual Studio run the web project OfferteWeb in http.
+This is a Web application.

+You need local SqlServer

 <p align="right">(<a href="#readme-top">back to top</a>)</p>